 &lt;sup>1 Emma Stone, Federal Writers Project: Slave Narrative Project, Vol. 11, North Carolina, Part 2 (Jackson-Yellerday) 329.
-All electronically available interviews with WPA respondents have been accessed via the Library of Congress website:
+All electronically available interviews with WPA respondents have been accessed via the Library of Congress website at www.loc.gov/collections/ slave-narratives-from-the-federal-writers-project-1936-to-1938/about-this-collection.